Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/reading-ut-ascans.md

  Axis: Ultrasound, Quantity: 568, Resolution: 6.000000000000001e-08
 ```

-So we now know that we have 401 A-Scans registered at different position along the U axis and that each A-Scan has a length of 568 points, each points being spaced by 60 nanoseconds.
+So we now know that we have 401 A-scans registered at different positions along the U axis and that each A-scan has a length of 568 points, each point being spaced by 60 nanoseconds.

-Let's plot the 200th A-Scan:
+Let's plot the 200th A-scan:

 ``` python